bcornec/Lab-git/Docker/README.md

 ### Check installation

+If you're not using the Docker in Docker environement:

 `#` **`systemctl status docker`**

-Check that the correct version is installed and operational:
+Now for all versions, check that the correct version is installed and operational:

 `#` **`docker --version`**
 ```
 Docker version 18.05.0-ce, build f150324
 ```
 Note : The version could be different on your system.

 `#` **`docker info`**
 ```